zenglenn42/react-tutorials/README.md

 The landing page is clearly optimized for desktop.
 On smaller screens, the initial content is very text-centric.

-I want there to be some clear indicator that if you continue to scroll down, you'll find more of the narrative.
-I'd like there to be more visual interest as well to entice people to explore and dwell.
+I want an enticing indicator of scroll-worthy content beyond the landing page so visitors explore and linger.

-So I come up with this, using some of the breakpoint fu I learned from Anothny Sistilli's Material-UI series.
+Using some breakpoint-sensitive styling fu from Anothny Sistilli's Material-UI series, I create this:

 ![alt](docs/img/ui-responsive-comparison.png)

-Margins have been trimmed down for mobile (creating space for tutorial card images) and the button width is now full screen for smaller devices.
+Margins and typeface size scale down a tad for mobile (creating space for colorful tutorial cards above the fold) plus the 'Getting Started' button width is now full screen on smaller devices.

 Here's the styling and code that makes this possible: